 In this section, the problem is mathematically formulated.

 Definition 1.
 A Big Dataset D is defined as D= {e1,e2,…,en } in which each ei, 1 <= i<= n is an element of a domain Dom.
-Moreover, for each element ei ∈ D, ei= [atr1,atr2,…,atrm,], such that atrj, 1<= j <= m, describes a characteristic of ei.
+Moreover, for each element ei ∈ D, ei= [atr1,atr2,…,atrm,], such that atrj, 1<= j <= m, is a value describing a characteristic of ei.

 Definition 2.
-A sample query Q=[E,F-Element, F-shape], such that E={e1,e2,…,ek} defines the elements that compose a shape of interest.
+A sample query Q=[E,F-Element, F-shape], is composed of E={q1,q2,…qk} defining the elements that compose a shape of interest.

-Definition 3.
-A matching function F-element=E,D→ R, computes the similarity between two elements (qi, ej), such that qi ∈Q.E and ej ∈D.
+The matching function F-element=E,V→ R, computes the similarity between every pair of elements (qi, dj), such that qi ∈Q.E (Q.E represents the elements of Q) and dj ∈V and V ⊆ D arrives at a final score.
+A typical F-element might perform a Hamming distance calculation between a query and a set of elements and sum the distances.

-Definition 4.
-A composition function F-shape is a binary function F-shape(E)→Boolean.
+The function F-shape takes some global property of the query elements Q.E (such as their pairwise distances) and determines whether S satisfies that i.e. F-shape(Q.E, V)→Boolean.

-Problem statement: Given a Big dataset D, with elements in a domain Dom, a sample query Q, a matching threshold th1 and a shape threshold th2, identify S={s1, s2,…,sl} , such that si ⊆ D, and |si| =|Q.E|, for all 1<= i<= l, and for each ej ∈ si, for all 1<= i <= l, it exists q ∈ Q.E, such that F-element(ej, q) > th1 and F-shape(si).
+Problem statement: Given a Big dataset D, with elements in a domain Dom, a sample query Q, a matching threshold th1 and a shape threshold th2, identify a set of tuples S={S1, S2,…,Sl} , such that Si ⊆ D, and |S| =|Q.E|, for all 1<= k<= l, and for each ek ∈ Si, for all 1<= k <= l, , such that F-element(ek, qk) > th1 and F-shape(Q.E, Si) is true.

-2.3) Mathematical Interpretation
+2.3) Implementation Considerations

-In this section, a general mathematical model is proposed for solving the problem of searching for objects matching the sample query.

-The strategy for solving this problem consists of two functions: 1) F-element that independently evaluates each element in the dataset against the elements in the sample query and finds a set of matches.
-2) F-shape that constructs possible combination of matched elements according to the model, to form similar shapes.

-After executing the F-element function over elements of a dataset, we obtain a distance value between an element of the sample query and each one from the dataset, indicating their distance to the desired element in the model.
-The computed distance is used as a matching cost for every element in the dataset.
-The F-shape function identifies compositions, from individual dataset elements, as defined by the sample query model.

-2.4) Computer Science Interpretation

 Given the Big Data nature of the problem, partitioning the dataset into smaller units is a must.
 In this context, the implementation of the two above discussed functions can be mapped into the well-known parallel program paradigm MapReduce (Dean, 2004).